-The annual certification requirements which are the subject of this report are codified in Section 3 of the Uniform Standard IIPRC-LTC-I-3-RATEI, Rate Filing Standards for Individual Long-Term Care Insurance (Rate Filing Standards), which is excerpted in Appendix II.
+The annual certification requirements forming the basis of this report are codified in Section 3 of the Uniform Standard IIPRC-LTC-I-3-RATEI, Rate Filing Standards for Individual Long-Term Care Insurance (Rate Filing Standards), which is excerpted in Appendix II.
 The Rate Filing Standards were originally adopted on August 13, 2010, and effective December 1, 2010, and amendments were adopted pursuant to the five-year review process on June 26, 2017, and effective October 10, 2017.